-If you come in the area, we advise you to follow the route followed by Benoit!
-He really liked the few viewpoints on the “lower” valley of the park during the climb and apparently the viewpoint “Grimmels” is worth the detour because it offers a superb view on the upper part of the valley.
+If you come in the area, we recommend you to follow the route Ben did!
+He really enjoyed the few viewpoints on the “lower” valley of the park during the climb and apparently the viewpoint “Grimmels” is worth the detour because it offers a superb view on the upper part of the valley.
 Technically speaking, this trail is really easy and does not present any particular difficulty.

 Short loop hike to Lake Ova Spin (in red on the map)